SynergOps/AlgoTrading/Lorentzian Classification/README.md

 3. Lorentzian Distance becomes increasingly different from Euclidean Distance as the number of nearest neighbors used for comparison increases.

 ---

+## Backtesting

+This repository includes a backtesting adapter (`backtesting stream.pine`) that allows you to test the Lorentzian Classification strategy with historical data.

+### Setup Instructions

+1. **Load the Main Indicator**: First, add the main Lorentzian Classification indicator (`ML-lorentzian-classification.pine`) to your chart.

+2. **Configure Source Selection**: In the backtesting adapter, select the source from the dropdown menu and choose **"Lorentzian Clas.
+Backtest Stream"** to connect it with the main indicator signals.

+3. **Adjust Backtest Start Date**: When setting the backtest start date, ensure you account for the **Max bars to lookback** parameter of the main Lorentzian Classification indicator.
+The backtest start date should be set sufficiently far from the beginning of your data to allow the indicator to gather enough historical data points for accurate classification.

+   **Important**: If your main indicator uses a lookback period of 500 bars, ensure your backtest start date is at least 500+ bars after the beginning of your dataset to avoid inaccurate results during the initial period.

+4. **Signal Mapping**: The backtesting adapter interprets the following signal values:
+   - `1`: Start Long Trade
+   - `2`: End Long Trade
+   - `-1`: Start Short Trade
+   - `-2`: End Short Trade

+### Backtest Parameters
+- Initial Capital: $1,000
+- Position Size: 10% of equity per trade
+- Commission: 0.05%
+- No pyramiding allowed
+- Margin requirements: 10x leverage for both long and short positions

+---
 - Original Author: https://www.tradingview.com/u/jdehorty/
 - License: Mozilla Public License 2.0 at https://mozilla.org/MPL/2.0/
 - Youtube Video: https://www.youtube.com/watch?v=AdINVvnJfX4